206: Ring of Terror

 The Getaway Chase Game was an electric car game (akin to slot-car racing) sold in the mid-to-late 1960s at Sunray DX (now Sunoco) service stations for a few dollars with the purchase of eight gallons of gas.
 I assume they’re singing a jingle from the commercials, but I couldn’t verify that.

 We don’t know who it is.
-Let’s just shoot all the tires and let God sort it out.
+Let’s just hit all the tires and let God sort it out.

 A paraphrase of the line “Kill them all and let God sort them out,” frequently uttered by, shall we say, the more jingoistic among us, particularly when a new military campaign is undertaken.
 Believe it or not, the phrase dates back to 1209.
 It is attributed to Catholic papal legate and inquisitor Arnaud Amalric (d.
 1225).
 He attempted to convert a rogue group of Christians living in southern France, and when persuasion failed, he initiated a crusade against them (the Albigensian Crusade).
 When one of the soldiers asked him how to distinguish “their” Christians from “our” Christians, Amalric reportedly responded, in Latin, “Kill them all.
 For the Lord knoweth them that are His.”
 The soldiers enthusiastically went on to slaughter almost 20,000 men, women, and children and burned the city of Béziers, according to Amalric’s report to the pope.